Filing your tax return

 Step 3: Make your self-assessment

-The Form 11 will have a calculation of your liability and template of your self-assessment.
-To make your self-assessment all you need to do is to agree with these figures.
+The Form 11 will have a calculation of your liability and a template of your self-assessment.
+To make your self-assessment, you need to agree with these figures.
 You do not need to make any calculation of Income Tax, PRSI or USC.

 If you do not agree with the ROS calculation, you will have to make your own assessment.

-This video will explain to you how to complete the full self-assessment panel:
+This video will explain how to complete the full self-assessment panel:

 You may have a surcharge, due under Section 1084, because of non-compliance with Local Property Tax (LPT).
 If you do, you must enter the amount at (g) of the self-assessment panel.